John Leander Billard

 John Leander Billard (July 18, 1842 - December 18, 1924) was a coal merchant.
 He initiated a hostile takeover of the Boston and Maine Railroad in 1914.

 Biography

 He was born on July 18, 1842, in Saybrook, Connecticut, to John Denton Billard and Emeline E. Spencer.
 He attended Yale University.
+Billard married Harriet Yale Merriman on May 26, 1868.
+They had four children, three of whom lived to adulthood.
+Their sons Walter S. Billard and Frederick Howell Billard (1873-1906) both attended Yale University.
+Billard spent most of his life in Meriden, Connecticut.

-He married Harriet Yale Merriman on May 26, 1868 and they had a son, Frederick Howell Billard (1873-1906).
-In 1914 he attempted a hostile takeover of the Boston and Maine Railroad.
+In 1914, he attempted a hostile takeover of the Boston and Maine Railroad.

 He died on December 18, 1924.